Brendao1/Birthday/README.md

-Birthday App built in Ruby.
+### Birthday App built in Ruby.

-Instructions:
+Interactive web app built in Ruby.
-Your challenge is to build a web app that will ask the user for a name and birthday.

-When the user submits the form, and depending on the current date, the app will either:
+Asks user for a name and birthday.
+When the user submits the form, and depending on the current date, the app either:

-- wish the user happy birthday
+- wishes the user happy birthday
-- tell them how long they'll have to wait until their next birthday
+- tells them how long they'll have to wait until their next birthday